Directions and industry requirements are regularly updated

 If an employee develops symptoms

-If an employee develops any of the symptoms of coronavirus (COVID-19), however mild, they should not travel in vehicles for work and should:
+If an employee develops any of the symptoms of COVID-19, however mild, they should not travel in vehicles for work and should:

-- employees know what to do or who to notify if they feel unwell or suspect they have coronavirus (COVID-19), according to the information provided by DHHS
+- employees know what to do or who to notify if they feel unwell or suspect they have COVID-19, according to the information provided by DH

-- any unwell employee does not come to work, including employees who have been tested for coronavirus (COVID-19) or who have tested positive for coronavirus (COVID-19)
+- any unwell employee does not come to work, including unwell employees who have been tested for COVID-19 and have received a negative test result

 Physical distancing of at least 1.5 metres needs to be implemented wherever possible.
 If it is not possible, then distance between people needs to be maximised, and all other practicable control measures listed below need to be used.

 Employers should consider whether work-related travel can be eliminated, for example by using video or teleconferencing rather than face-to-face contact.

 If travel cannot be eliminated, employers need to review and adjust their systems of work to ensure the number of employees travelling in and sharing vehicles at the workplace is kept to a minimum.
 For example:

 - use additional vehicles to allow fewer employees per vehicle per trip